-Our ongoing Climate Voices programme is engaging young people from secondary schools in Bristol, Gloucestershire, Hounslow, Reading and Solihull.
-Feedback from conferences and workshops shows students from 39 schools are being inspired to take action, and have a say.
+Our ongoing Climate Voices programme is engaging young people from secondary schools across the country.
+Feedback from conferences and workshops shows students are being inspired to take action and have a say.

 We gathered feedback from students and their teachers at all of our Climate Conferences in 2019.
 See here for a summary and here for a more detailed write-up which includes an interesting comparison of our pre-event survey completed by students about to take part in a Climate Action workshop in school.
 All analysis is now being used as part of our programme planning and area by area breakdowns, available on request, are used in our discussions with schools, Local Authority teams and other partners.